nearbeach/NearBeach/docs/001-installation/quick-install-with-docker.rst

 4. Use your Azure Blob storage to store uploaded files from NearBeach.
 If you don't require Azure Blob storage, please delete these two lines.

 5. Using a terminal, change directory to the location that you stored the docker-compose file.
 Run the following command: "docker-compose up -D"

+You are now up and running NearBeach on your local environment.
+Visiting `http://localhost:8000` in your browser will take you to NearBeach